By Charles Whiting

 As for those aristocratic Monokelfritzen (Monocle Fritzes, those high-born, monocled aristocrats Hitler had hated with a passion ever since the Great War), both civilian and military, whom he knew from his intelligence sources had been trying to eradicate him in these last years of the 1930s, he was confident that this personal providence would save him.
 And in truth, until the very end, providence did protect Hitler from all the attempts on his life, including the generals’ plot to kill him in July 1944.

-Naturally, ever since Hitler’s election as chancellor in 1933, his security guards had taken secret precautions to protect him.
+Naturally, ever since Hitler’s appointment as chancellor in 1933, his security guards had taken secret precautions to protect him.
 Like some medieval potentate, all the Führer’s food was checked daily before it was served to him.
 Each day, his personal doctor had to report that the Führer’s food supplies were free of poison.
 Party Secretary Martin Bormann ran daily checks on the water at any place where the Führer might stay to ascertain whether it might contain any toxic substances.

 Later, when Bormann, in his usual fawning manner, started to grow “bio-vegetables” in his Berchtesgaden gardens for the Führer’s consumption, Hitler’s staff would not allow the produce to appear on the master’s vegetarian menu.
 Once, just before the war, a bouquet of roses was thrown into the Führer’s open Mercedes.
 One of his SS adjutants picked it up and a day later started to show the symptoms of poisoning.
 The roses were examined and found to be impregnated with a poison that could be absorbed through the skin.
 Thereafter, the order was given out secretly that no “admirer” should be allowed to throw flowers into Hitler’s car.
 In addition, from then on, adjutants would wear gloves.